-A New Park Brings Vitality to an Overlooked Part of Houston
+A Park Brings Vitality to an Overlooked Part of Houston

-The new Discovery Green in Houston is the city’s first major downtown park.
+Discovery Green is Houston’s first major downtown park.
 The project transformed 12 acres of underused green space and parking lots near the convention center into an urban oasis.

 Working with Discovery Green Conservancy—a group of local foundations, philanthropists and civic officials—Project for Public Spaces facilitated a community visioning process to develop a program for the new park, which was conceived as “Houston’s backyard.”
 The PPS plan focused on creating a number of irresistible destinations in Discovery Green, since there were deep fears that no one would use the park in a downtown where only 3,500 people actually live.
 These destinations range from a one-acre lake with café, interactive fountain, and playground; a market promenade, enlivened by a farmer’s market on Thursdays; a signature restaurant, with event spaces and “tree house” balcony extending into the tree canopy; dog runs for small and large breeds; a stage and sitting lawn; as well as spacious lawns for recreational activities and events.
 The design was completed by Hargreaves Associates and a management plan was developed by ETM Associates.